apache/cassandra-java-driver/upgrade_guide/README.md

 ### 2.1.7

+This version brings a few changes in the driver's behavior; none of them break binary compatibility.

 1. The `DefaultRetryPolicy`'s behaviour has changed in the case of an Unavailable exception received from a request.
 The new behaviour will cause the driver to process a Retry on a different node at most once, otherwise an exception will